 Systems thinking is a foundation of FLEX.
-Any changes you are trying to make to your organization becomes part of the system.
-That is, approaches for change are not separate from the system, they become part of the system.
+When using FLEX, one must consider how people being affected will react.
+Approaches for change are not separate from the system, they become part of the system.
 How the organization reacts to these changes must be considered by any approach you take.
 It means that if an organization reacts to a change in a poor way, you cannot say, “they just didn’t use my approach properly.”
 Their reaction is part of the system.
 As Jerry Weinberg states in his seminal book, Secrets of Consulting, “No matter how it looks at first, it’s always a people problem.”

 If the approach you are undertaking doesn’t incorporate this systems-thinking perspective, expect troubles.
 If your approach requires that people need to be a certain way (e.g., commitment, focus, openness, respect and courage), you must ask yourself “what will happen if they don’t have these qualities?”
 You should not be surprised if you don’t get the results the approach purports.
 In this situation you should also ask “how can I change the system so as to encourage these values?”